15-112 Syllabus

 Course Component Points Notes

-Quizzes10%Lowest two quiz grades are dropped.
+Quizzes10%Lowest three quiz grades are dropped.

 Midterm Exam 115%